 According to a report by Mordor Intelligence, the global table grape market size was valued at approximately USD 18.1 billion in 2020 and is expected to reach USD 24.7 billion by 2026, growing at a CAGR of 5.2% during the forecast period (2021-2026).
 Knowledge Sourcing Intelligence estimates the global market for table grapes at $67 billion in 2022.

-The true addressable market for table grape harvest and management automation technologies will be approximately equal to the cost of harvest labor performed to manage and harvest table grapes.
+The true addressable market for table grape harvest and management automation technologies will be in large part determined by the cost of labor performed to manage and harvest table grapes.
 To accurately determine the value of a specific technology to the table grape sector, it’s necessary to understand table grape crop budgets.

 Current Challenges and Key Opportunities